 - (1) Turn on the disk drive.
 You will hear a whirring sound. - (2) Insert the diskette into the disk drive with the label facing up and the "window" inserted first. - (3) Close the door to the disk drive. - (4) Turn on the color television or monitor and adjust the volume. - (5) Turn on the Atari.
-If joysticks or paddles are available, you may plug them into the ports. - (6) The SUNBURST logo will appear on the screen, then the program name. - (7) The main menu will appear.
-Enter your choice of games by typing a number.
+If joysticks or paddles are available, you may plug them into the ports. - (6) The SUNBURST logo will appear on the screen, then the program name. - (7) Follow the directions in the program.